 I work for the States, do I have to contribute?

 - The rules are the same for States of Guernsey employees as they are for all other private pensions and RATS.
-You do not have to contribute to the new scheme if you are already contributing to an eligible scheme.
+You do not have to contribute to the new scheme if you are already contributing to a qualifying scheme.
 You will still have the option to further support your retirement by making contributions to the new scheme in addition to any scheme you already contribute to.

 I don't want a secondary pension, can I opt out?

 - You will be able to opt out of the scheme after your employer has enrolled you.
 If this is done in the first few weeks (possibly 6 weeks), you and your employer will have your contributions reimbursed to you.
 If you decide to come out of the scheme at a later stage, you can do so but your contributions, and those of your employer, will remain invested in your account.
 Once you have opted out of the scheme, you will not get the benefit of your employer's contribution going into your account.
-Your employer will be required to re-enrol you into the scheme every two years.
+Your employer will be required to re-enrol you into the scheme every three years.

 How much will I have to contribute?